ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ## Is it really Sol?

-I investigated the two recent passing runs for Chum-Codex (our harness) on `torch-pipeline-parallelism` and found something disturbing.
+I investigated the two recent passing runs for chum-codex on `torch-pipeline-parallelism` and found something disturbing.

 We explicitly disable the web search feature in Codex, but life finds a way: